Your RUN/WALK Resource! Learn more

 April Eugene Half Marathon

-July Independence Day 5K
+July Independence Day 10k

-October Portland Half Marathon
+October Columbia Gorge Half Marathon

 Official Rules

 The Portland Running Company Race Team Grand Prix is a friendly, year-long competition between registered members of our Race Team.
-Team members score points and move up the yearly standings by running any of the selected races that constitute the Grand Prix.
+Team members score points and move up the yearly standings by running any of the selected monthly races that constitute the Grand Prix.

-Men and women compete separately.
-All race results are age-graded, and points are awarded based on a runner's finish in the age-graded results of a given race.
 The top age-graded performance in a Grand Prix event for the men and women is each worth 15 points.
 The second-best age-graded performance for both men and women is worth 14 points, etc. No competitor will receive fewer than 5 points for a Grand Prix race.

-1. Team members may earn five bonus Grand Prix points for participating in volunteer activities.
+Members may earn five bonus Grand Prix points for participating in volunteer activities.
 Any running-related volunteering activity is acceptable, such as volunteering at a race or doing organized trail maintenance.